How To Grow Lettuce Indoors

 microgreen trays

-You can also use 1010 shallow trays, we often use these to grow several different lettuce types at the same time.
+You can also use 1010 shallow trays; we often use these to grow several different lettuce types simultaneously.

 You can purchase the 1010 trays in the Home Microgreen Store.